-Teachers, this information has recently changed so, even if you are a veteran of the Bobcat Ridge field trips, please read this page thoroughly.
+Teachers, please read through this information thoroughly, even if you are a veteran of these field trips.

 About your field trip

 Your instructors for the Bobcat Ridge portion of your field trip are CSU students that have been selected to be a part of the DR and Ginny Pulliam Scholars Program.
 Through this program, students take two courses on environmental education and leadership, teach your students at Bobcat Ridge, and mentor high school students through science projects.
 Your instructors have received extensive training on the lesson plan for the field trip and, throughout the year, receive instruction and practice in environmental education best practices, group management, age appropriateness, state standards, lesson planning, and more.
 We ask you to keep in mind that these students are growing as educators.
 Please take the time to fill out the evaluation form that was emailed to you with the original field trip email or handed to you by your instructor.
 Thank you in advance for supporting this program and these future educators.